containerbuildsystem/cachito/README.md

 properly authenticated.
 A common deployment option is using httpd (Apache web server) with the `mod_auth_gssapi` module.

+## Nexus

+### Nexus For npm

+The npm package manager functionality relies on
+[Nexus Repository Manager 3](https://help.sonatype.com/repomanager3) to store npm dependencies.
+The Nexus instance will have an npm group repository (e.g. `cachito-js`) which points to an npm hosted repository (e.g. `cachito-js-hosted`) and an npm proxy repository (e.g. `cachito-js-proxy`) that points to registry.npmjs.org.
+The hosted repository will contain all non-registry dependencies and the proxy repository will contain all dependencies from the npm registry.
+The union of these two repositories gives the set of all the npm dependencies ever encountered by Cachito.

+On each request, Cachito will create a proxy repository to the npm group repository (e.g. `cachito-js`).
+Cachito will populate this proxy repository to contain the subset of dependencies declared in the repository's lock file.
+Once populated, Cachito will block the repository from getting additional content.
+This prevents the consumer of the repository from installing something that was not declared in the lock file.
+This is further enforced by locking down the repository to a single user created for the request, which the consumer will use.
+Please keep in mind that for this to function properly, anonymous access needs to be disabled on the Nexus instance or at least not set to have read access on all repositories.

+These repositories and users created per request are deleted when the request is marked as stale or the request fails.

+Refer to the Configuring Workers section to see how to configure Cachito to use Nexus.

 ## Package Managers

 ### npm